fluxcd/flagger/docs/gitbook/usage/webhooks.md

 ### Integration Testing

-Flagger comes with a testing service that can run Helm tests or Bats tests when configured as a webhook.
+Flagger comes with a testing service that can run Helm tests, Bats tests or Concord tests when configured as a webhook.

 Deploy the Helm test runner in the `kube-system` namespace using the `tiller` service account: